Moka (film)

-Moka is a 2016 Franco-Swiss psychological thriller drama film written and directed by Frédéric Mermoud and based on the novel of the same name by Tatiana de Rosnay.
-The film was shown in the Piazza Grande section of the 2016 Locarno International Film Festival.
-It stars Emmanuelle Devos and Nathalie Baye.
+Moka is a 2016 Franco-Swiss drama film directed by Frédéric Mermoud and based on the novel of the same name by Tatiana de Rosnay.
+Starring Emmanuelle Devos and Nathalie Baye, it follows a woman searching for the driver responsible for her son’s death.
+The film was screened in the Piazza Grande section of the 2016 Locarno Film Festival, where it won the Variety Piazza Grande Award.

+Synopsis

+After the death of her son in a hit-and-run involving a mocha-coloured car, Diane Kramer leaves Lausanne to find the driver responsible.
+Her search leads her to Evian, where she becomes entangled in the lives of the car’s owners.